Why I Prep All Semester Long Instead of Cramming For Finals at the Last Minute

-Okay, so I realise I haven't always been the best at not procrastinating studying before finals — sometimes I waited up until three hours before — but I've definitely been trying to be better than my wild self maniacally cramming for tests at two in the morning.
-There is a misconception, which I blame partly on teen dramas who glamorize studying late at night with tons of junk food, music, and caffeine, that stress studying is a rite of passage in college.
-But honestly, it's kind of the worst.
-So in honour of students' mental health and normal sleep schedules everywhere, I have outlined all of the semester long studying tips I have perfected.
+OK, so I realize I haven’t always been the best at not procrastinating studying before finals – sometimes I waited up until three hours before – but I’ve definitely been trying to be better than my wild self maniacally cramming for tests at two in the morning.
+There is a misconception, which I blame partly on teen dramas that glamorize studying late at night with tons of junk food, music, and caffeine – that stress studying is a rite of passage in college.
+But honestly, it’s kind of the worst.
+So in honor of students’ mental health and normal sleep schedules everywhere, I have outlined all of the semester-long studying tips I have perfected.

 Create Daily Action Plans

 When you aren’t forcefully memorizing all of your notes the weekend before finals week, you will actually notice how much more extra time you have during the day than you than you take advantage of.
 During the semester, I write out action plans for each day, rather than simply make a vague promise to myself that I will study.
 I look at each class and make detailed outlines to hold myself accountable for specific goals.
 A weekly schedule might look like: